laravel/docs/cashier-paddle.md

         return view('buy', ['checkout' => $checkout]);
     });

-After generating the checkout session, you may use Cashier's provided `paddle-button` Blade component to allow the user to initiate the Paddle widget and complete the purchase:
+After generating the checkout session, you may use Cashier's provided `paddle-button` [Blade component](#overlay-checkout) to allow the user to view the Paddle checkout widget and complete the purchase:

 ```blade
 <x-paddle-button :checkout="$checkout" class="px-8 py-4">